Ongoing Lecture Programs

 Each Spring and Fall Semester the student government sponsors a public lecture series that explores a pertinent theme in the practice of design.
 Guest speakers are carefully selected, and come from around the world to share their unique expertise.
 The Student Lecture Series is one of many ways that the BAC remains at the forefront of design education.

-As part of the Hideo Sasaki Distinguished Video Critic Program, the BAC annually appoints a Distinguished Visiting Critic to conduct an advanced studio for those seeking to study with highly accomplished design practitioners.
-As part of this appointment, the Distinguished Visiting Critic presents a public lecture and exhibition at the College.
-The Hideo Sasaki Distinguished Visiting Critic Program is funded by The Hideo Sasaki Foundation, a trust established by Sasaki Associates, Inc. and family, friends and colleagues of Hideo Sasaki.
+As part of the Hideo Sasaki Distinguished Video Critic Program, the BAC appointed a Distinguished Visiting Critic to conduct an advanced studio for those seeking to study with highly accomplished design practitioners.
+As part of this appointment, the Distinguished Visiting Critic presented a public lecture and exhibition at the College.
+The Hideo Sasaki Distinguished Visiting Critic Program was funded by The Hideo Sasaki Foundation, a trust established by Sasaki Associates, Inc. and family, friends, and colleagues of Hideo Sasaki.